 Cyber security incidents can result from deliberate attacks or unintentional events.
 Cyber-attacks and security breaches could include unauthorized attempts to access, disable, improperly modify or degrade the Company's information, systems and networks, the introduction of computer viruses and other malicious codes and fraudulent "phishing" emails that seek to misappropriate data and information or install malware onto users' computers.
 Cyberattacks in particular vary in technique and sources, are persistent, frequently change and are increasingly more targeted and difficult to detect and prevent.
 Disruptions due to cyber security incidents could adversely affect the Company's business.
 In particular, a cyber security incident could result in the loss or corruption of data from the Company's research and development activities.
-Also, the Company's trade secrets, including unpatented knowhow, technology and other proprietary information could be disclosed to competitors further to a breach, which would harm the Company's business and competitive position.
+Also, the Company's trade secrets, including unpatented know how, technology and other proprietary information could be disclosed to competitors further to a breach, which would harm the Company's business and competitive position.
 If the Company is unable to protect the confidentiality of its trade secrets, the Company's business and competitive position would be harmed.
 The Company relies on a third-party to provide Infrastructure as a Service (IaaS) for the Kneat Gx SaaS product.
 Management and control of the Company's third-party providers are executed in accordance with the Company's vendor approval and control procedure which categorises its third-party providers based on risk.
 Oversight of the performance of third-party providers is performed at management review meetings in accordance with the Company's quality management system requirements.
 The third-party provides System and Organization Controls (SOC) reports (SOC 1 reports provided quarterly and SOC 2 and SOC 3 reports provided bi-annually), which are independent third-party examination reports that demonstrate how the entity achieves key compliance controls and objectives.
 All changes to infrastructure and configurations associated with the Company's SaaS cloud are governed by the Company's change control procedure and are specified, implemented and qualified according to GxP best practices.
 All activities within the third-party provider account are monitored and logged.
 The servers, services and applications running within the Company's SaaS cloud are monitored in real-time with alerts for failure and potential causes of impending failure.
+A cyber security incident may have a material adverse impact on kneat.com's business, operations, financial condition and prospects.